Pratik261201/Jetson-Nano-Support/🔧 Change Boot Order (Boot from SSD/USB)/README.md

 3. Ethernet, HDMI, keyboard & mouse connected
 4. Basic familiarity with Linux command line

+First, connect your SD card to SD card slot and connect the basic interfaces (Ethernet, HDMI, keyboard, mouse) then power on.
 Power on your Jetson and open a terminal.

 ---